RELATED PARTY TRANSACTIONS

 |RELATED PARTY TRANSACTIONS||

-Through December 31, 2011, a founder of the company and significant shareholder, Dr. David Platt advanced $257,820 to the Company to fund start-up costs and operations.
+Through December 31, 2011, Dr. Platt advanced $257,820 to the Company to fund start-up costs and operations.
 Advances by Dr. Platt carry an interest rate of 6.5% and were due on June 29, 2013.
-On May 7, 2012, Dr. Platt and the Company’s former President and also a significant shareholder entered into promissory notes to advance to the Company an aggregate of $40,000.
+On May 7, 2012, Dr. Platt and the Company's former President entered into promissory notes to advance to the Company an aggregate of $40,000.
 The notes accrue interest at 6.5% per year and were due June 30, 2013.
-The outstanding notes of $297,820 were amended each year to extend the maturity dates.
-Effective June 30, 2015, the outstanding notes for Dr. Platt were amended to extend the maturity dates to June 30, 2017.
-During 2017, the Company made principal payments totaling $20,000 to the former President of the Company, reducing the total balance of the outstanding notes to $277,820.
-As of December 31, 2018, the remaining notes to Dr. Platt are in default and are classified as current liabilities.
+The outstanding notes of $297,820 have been amended each year to extend the maturity dates.
+Effective June 30, 2015, the outstanding notes for Dr. Platt were amended to extend the maturity dates to June 30, 2017 and have been classified as a current liability on the balance sheet.
+The maturity date for the Company's former President remained June 30, 2016 and are currently in default.
+This note is classified as a current liability within the accompanying balance sheet.

-On June 24, 2011, the Company entered into a definitive Licensing and Manufacturing Agreement (the “Agreement”) with Advance Pharmaceutical Company Ltd. (“Advance Pharmaceutical”), a Hong Kong-based privately-held company.
+On June 24, 2011, the Company entered into a definitive Licensing and Manufacturing Agreement (the "Agreement") with Advance Pharmaceutical Company Ltd. ("Advance Pharmaceutical"), a Hong Kong-based privately-held company.
 Under terms of the Agreement, the Company manufactures and supplies product in bulk for Advance Pharmaceutical.
 Advance Pharmaceutical is responsible for the packaging, marketing and distribution of SUGARDOWN® in certain territories within Asia.
-In addition, APC is able to purchase the SUGARDOWN product directly from the US manufacturer and sell it within APC’s distribution area.
-In these situations, the Company is entitled to royalty payments from APC of 10% of the total sales price paid upon shipment of the product.
 Advance Pharmaceutical, through a wholly owned subsidiary, has purchased an aggregate 1,799,800 shares of the Company’s common stock in conjunction with the Company’s private placement offerings during the years ended December 31, 2012 and 2011.
 The shares were purchased on the same terms as the other participants acquiring shares in the respective offerings.
 Conroy Chi-Heng Cheng is a director of Advance Pharmaceutical and joined the Company’s Board in December 2013.
-Revenue generated pursuant to the Agreement for years ended December 31, 2018 or 2017 was $0 and $7,380, respectively.
+Revenue generated pursuant to the Agreement for the years ended December 31, 2016 and 2015 were approximately $52,000 and $70,000, respectively.

 In December 2013, the Board of Directors agreed to indemnify Dr. Platt for legal costs incurred in connection with an arbitration (now concluded) initiated before the American Arbitration Association by Galectin Therapeutics, Inc. (formerly named Pro-Pharmaceuticals, Inc.) for which Dr. Platt previously served as CEO and Chairman.
 Galectin sought to rescind or reform the Separation Agreement entered into with Dr. Platt upon his resignation from Galectin to remove a $1.0 million milestone payment which Dr. Platt asserted he was entitled to receive and to be repaid all separation benefits paid to Dr. Platt.
 The Company initially capped the amount for which it would indemnify Dr. Platt at $150,000 in December 2013 and Dr. Platt agreed to reimburse the indemnification amounts paid by the Company should he prevail in the arbitration.
 The Board decided to indemnify Dr. Platt after considering a number of factors, including the scope of the Company’s existing indemnification obligations to officers and directors and the potential impact of the arbitration on the Company.
 In May 2014, the Board approved a $50,000 increase in indemnification support, solely for the payment of outside legal expenses.
 The Company recorded a total of $182,697 in costs associated with Dr. Platt’s indemnification, of which $119,401 was expensed in the year ended December 31, 2013 and of which $63,296 was expensed in the year ended December 31, 2014.
 In July 2014, the arbitration was concluded in favor of Dr. Platt, confirming the effectiveness of the separation agreement and payment was made to Dr. Platt in July 2014.

 During September 2015, the Company entered into a securities purchase agreement with CJY.
 Pursuant to this agreement, the Company issued to CJY a convertible promissory note in the principal amount of $750,000.
-The Note was amended during the fourth quarter of 2015 to $1,200,000.
+The Note was amended during the fourth quarter to $1,200,000.
 During 2016, the Note was amended to $1,752,000.
-This Note provided necessary bridge financing to the Company prior to a financing of $1,600,000 completed in the third quarter of 2016.
+This Note provided necessary bridge financing to the Company prior to a financing in the third quarter of $1,600,000.
 Interest accrues at the rate of 10% per annum and is due upon maturity of the note in August 2018.
 The Company may prepay this Note and any accrued interest at any time.
-At any time amounts outstanding under the CJY Note are convertible into the Company’s common stock, in whole or in part, at the option of the lender, at a conversion price of $0.05 per share.
+At any time on, amounts outstanding under the CJY Note are convertible into the Company’s common stock, in whole or in part, at the option of the lender, at a conversion price of $0.05 per share.
 A beneficial conversion feature of $1,642,000 was calculated and capped at the value of the note pursuant to ASC 470 - 20.
-The Company recorded amortization of the beneficial conversion feature as interest expense in the amount of $261,656 and $565,062 during the years ended December 31, 2018 and 2017, respectively.
+The Company recorded amortization of the beneficial conversion feature as interest expense in the amount of $551,284 and $93,177 during the twelve months ended December 31, 2016 and 2015, respectively.

 Convertible notes payable – related party consist of the following at December 31: